PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Abstract

-Event cameras are motion-activated sensors that capture pixel-level illumination changes instead of the intensity image with a fixed frame rate.
-Compared with the standard cameras, it can provide reliable visual perception during high-speed motions and in high dynamic range scenarios.
-However, event cameras output only a little information or even noise when the relative motion between the camera and the scene is limited, such as in a still state.
-While standard cameras can provide rich perception information in most scenarios, especially in good lighting conditions.
-These two cameras are exactly complementary.
-In this paper, we proposed a robust, high-accurate, and real-time optimization-based monocular event-based visual-inertial odometry (VIO) method with event-corner features, line-based event features, and point-based image features.
-The proposed method offers to leverage the point-based features in the nature scene and line-based features in the human-made scene to provide more additional structure or constraints information through well-design feature management.
-Experiments in the public benchmark datasets show that our method can achieve superior performance compared with the state-of-the-art image-based or event-based VIO.
-Finally, we used our method to demonstrate an onboard closed-loop autonomous quadrotor flight and large-scale outdoor experiments.
-Videos of the evaluations are presented on our project website: \url{https://b23.tv/OE3QM6j}.
+Driven by the need for real-time closed-loop control for drones under aggressive motion and broad illumination environments, many existing VIO systems fail to meet these requirements due to the inherent limitations of standard cameras.
+Event cameras are bio-inspired sensors that capture pixel-level illumination changes instead of the intensity image with a fixed frame rate, which can provide reliable visual perception during high-speed motions and in high dynamic range scenarios.
+Therefore, developing state estimation algorithms based on event cameras offers exciting opportunities for robotics.
+However, adopting event cameras is challenging due to the event streams being composed of asynchronous events which are fundamentally different from the synchronous intensity images.
+Moreover, event cameras output minimal information or even noise when the relative motion between the camera and the scene is limited, such as in a still state, while standard cameras can provide rich perception information in most scenarios.
+In this paper, we propose a robust, high-accurate, and real-time optimization-based monocular event-based VIO framework that tightly fuses the event, image, and IMU measurement together.
+Owing to the well-designed framework and good feature management, our system can provide robust and reliable state estimation in challenging environments.
+The efficiency of our system is adequate to achieve real-time operation on platforms with limited resources, such as providing onboard pose feedback for quadrotor flights.